Anda Pa'l Cará

 Anda Pa'l Cará was a Spanish-language television program, a late-night talk and variety show from Puerto Rico.
-It started in 2000 on Tele Once (later Univision Puerto Rico) as a late night show with comedian Silverio Pérez as host, and later evolved into a more youth-oriented format with a focus on celebrity news and interviews.
+It started in 2000 on Tele Once as a late night show with comedian Silverio Pérez as host, and later evolved into a more youth-oriented format with a focus on celebrity news and interviews.

 The show usually featured interviews with artists and other personalities, music performances, celebrity news, curious facts, and comedy sketches, among other things.
 Aside of its regular hosts, the show featured a team of collaborators discussing opinions on a wide range of topics from sexuality, films, and the Internet.

 Despite its hosting changes, the show remained one of the most successful in the island, edging its direct rival, No te Duermas, of Telemundo.

 Show history

 2000: Silverio Pérez

 In 2000, Anda Pa'l Cara began, with Silverio Pérez as host.
 During this first year, Pérez focused more on a late night talk show format with a slight focus on political commentary.
 During this time the show counted with Gabriel Ferri as creative director.